Daniel-KM/Omeka-S-module-BlockPlus/README.md

 This Agreement may be freely reproduced and published, provided it is not altered, and that no provisions are either added or removed herefrom.

+### Gallery of images

+See non standard but open source license here: http://tympanus.net/codrops/licensing/ The original template was fixed by KevinMwangi and updated for newer version of components (modernizr, smartresize, imagesloaded).

 Copyright
 ---------

 * Copyright Daniel Berthereau, 2018-2019 (see [Daniel-KM] on GitHub)
+* Copyright Codrops, 2013 ([image gallery], see vendor/ for more infos)

 [Block Plus]: https://github.com/Daniel-KM/Omeka-S-module-BlockPlus